 3.2.
 Classification system

 In the European Union's system of gathering trade statistics products are defined according to the Combined Nomenclature (CN) at 8-digit level.
-First six digit codes of CN coincide with the Harmonized Commodity Description and Coding System (HS) managed by the World Customs Organisation (WCO).
+The first 6-digit codes of CN coincide with the Harmonized Commodity Description and Coding System (HS) managed by the World Customs Organisation (WCO).

 3.3.
 Coverage - sector